 Every portion of SERP is crucial.
 Leveraging each portion goes a long way in increasing the chances of users clicking on your results over other countless results.
 One section you can improve is the text-based result, which has a title and Meta descriptions that users scan as they scroll down the SERP.
 Improving this portion triggers your prospects to consider your results.
 By improving, we mean coming up with engaging titles and Meta descriptions to boost your ranking.
 And that results in success on SERP.

 Boost your SEO campaigns and make your pages stand out by using identifiable URLs.
 These URLs plus domain names play a big role in brand awareness.
-Instead is of using such URL https://flemishone.net/folder8908/page17”.You opt for this simple and informative URL https://flemishone.net/news/latest-updates.
+Instead of using an URL such as https://example.net/folder8908/page17, you should use this simple and informative URL https://example.net/news/latest-updates.

 Promote your business locally by registering for Google My Business.
 Google My Business listings provides a convenient resource within SERPs that helps establish your presence in SERPs.
 Once you register, people can effortlessly locate your business contact details, location, and so on when combing the web.

 SEO is crucial to the discoverability of any website today.
 To optimize your website well for discovery in search engines, you must consider these two SEO techniques.

 Refers to all best practices website owners and content creators can follow to ensure their content is easily discoverable.
 These practices include the use of unique, static URLs, the creation of detailed metadata, adding relevant keywords, and more.